djsegal/ember-browser-checker/README.md

 {{/if}}
 ```

-+ Get the name of the user's brower:
++ Get the name of the user's browser:

 ```
 You are on {{browser-name}}.